djmasde/clementinewm/README.md

   -Added Missing headers to compile ok now..

   -Fixed crashes in wm, with gimp, and other windows...

+  -Renamed the executable to clementinewm "conflicts with clementine music player"

 In debian and derivatives: